C64 OS USER'S GUIDE

 The amount of available main memory is displayed at the right end of the status bar.
 The Utility that is opened when you double-click the available memory is configurable.

-Press "1" to choose the Memory Utility, this is the default option.
-The Memory Utility provides a visual map of how main memory is currently allocated.
-Press "2" to choose the Peek Utility.
+Press "3" to choose the Peek Utility.
 Peek lets you examine the contents of your computer's memory and should only be chosen if you are an advanced user or a programmer.

-See Chapter 7: Utilities for more detailed explanations of how to use the Memory and Peek Utilities.
+See Chapter 7: Utilities for more detailed explanations of how to use the Usage, Memory and Peek Utilities.

 About Memory and File Sizes